 Fixtures (and Fittings) - A fixture or fitting is a non-structural, fixed asset that is part of a property.
 An example of fixtures are lights, kitchen units, sockets and plumbing such as taps.
 Fixtures are typically included in the sale but this may be a part of negotiations.

-Handover - Once your property reaches build completion stage, a handover takes place between our delivery team and sales.
+Handover - Once a property reaches build completion stage, a handover takes place between the delivery team and sales.

-It’s at this point we invite you to view your home and organise your new home tour and demonstration.
+Around this time, you're usually invited to view your home.
 Handover is not your completion date, this will follow shortly afterwards.
 Handover dates are indicative and may be subject to change.

 Home Demonstration - This is a practical demonstration of the appliances, fixtures and systems within your home.
 This demonstration is usually performed by your sales consultant and will be accompanied by manuals.

-Help to Buy Agent - A Help to Buy agent is a government-appointed professional that supports buyers taking advantage of the Help to Buy scheme.
-There is three Help to Buy agents operating across the country that you can apply to.
+Help to Buy Agent - A Help to Buy agent was previously a government-appointed professional that supported buyers utilising the Help to Buy scheme.
+The three Help to Buy agents are no longer in operation.

 Interest Only Mortgage - This is a specialist mortgage type where you only pay the interest charges each month, not any of the loan capital.
 The full mortgage is paid off at the end of the term.